Jamesbarford/python-c-compiler/README.md

 - A three Address Code intermediate representation is used to flatten out the ast into something that is easier to convert to assembly

-## x86
+## x86_64
-- A semi-realistic intel style assembly, I'm not too bothered that it doesn't run, it's fairly boring to sort that out so I've not done it.
+- A semi-realistic intel style assembly, I'm not too worried that the x86_64 may not run, it's out side of the scope of this project.

 # Inspirations & Resources
 - [Compiler design in c](https://holub.com/compiler/)